SvOlli/sorbus/doc/cpu_detect.md

 - 65816, a 16 bit capable variant of the 65SC02, with all 256 opcodes
   defined now
-- 65CE02, a CMOS reimplementation of the 65C02 by Commodore with also 256 opcodes defined, but totally different
+- 65CE02, a CMOS reimplementation of the 65C02 by Commodore with also 256 opcodes defined, but totally different compared to the 65816

 The pin layout is not 100% the same on all chips, but still enough to run all CPUs with the Sorbus Computer, while omitting some of their